Share this post

 We have the familiar watercress (pictured above).
 It’s a little spicier than arugula, and then we have watercress’ close cousin, Upland cress pictured below.

-Upland Cress is usually seen with the root plug attached, allowing for a longer shelf-life.
+Upland Cress is usually seen with the root plug attached, which allows for a longer shelf-life.

-These two greens are usually used raw and known for adding a peppery bite to dishes.
+These two greens are usually used raw and are known for adding a peppery bite to dishes.

-Upland cress, much like Mache, typically comes on the root plug (again, pictured above).
+Upland cress, much like Mache, typically comes on the root plug (pictured above).
 It’s a little more vibrantly flavored from the watercress, it’s got more of a punch and an almost horseradish-like finish and works wonderfully with grilled meats and seafood.

 Pictured here is a mix of red and green baby kale.